cloyne/network/new-semester.md

 principle, 5 cents per page.
 When printing, please throw that amount into the karma box next to the printer.

-Scanning is easy, you can scan it to the USB flash drive, or send the scanned document to your e-mail address.
+Scanning is easy, you can scan it to the USB flash drive.

 For printing, you have multiple ways you can print.
 The easiest is to configure it on your computer as a network printer.